 Why Dark Mode?

 Dark mode has a couple of other Jedi mind tricks up its sleeve.
 As we previously mentioned, reducing blue light is a thing.
 And a very important one at that.
-Today, we sit longer at our computers, smartphones and tablets than ever before—often working/playing late into the night.
+Today, we sit longer at our computers, smartphones and tablets than ever before – often working/playing late into the night.
 Unfortunately, all that blue light is having a detrimental effect on our health, affecting our circadian rhythm and disrupting our sleeping patterns.
-Spike’s Dark Mode for email reduces the blue light, making it ideal for late night sessions (if you’re the late night type), or simply reducing eye strain when you spend long hours at the computer or on your smartphone.
+And, as we all know, quality sleep is needed for both mental and physical well-being.
+Spike’s Dark Mode for email reduces the blue light, making it ideal for late night sessions (if you’re the late night type) by reducing eye strain when you spend long hours at the computer or on your smartphone.

 Another reason to make the switch (and digital nomads are going to love this one) is that you’ll also get a few unexpected bonuses when on the road.
 Most high-end smartphones and tablets today use OLED (or the more advanced AMOLED) screens that don’t require a backlight in order to present your pixels in all their polychromatic glory.
 So, when you’re rocking dark mode, any black areas of your screen are simply pixels that have been turned off.
 The bonus?
 You’ll save battery power, letting you work and play faster, for longer!